Marie de’ Medici, Queen of France

 By 1617, Marie’s policies had become greatly unpopular with the people of France.
 Her son – now three years into his majority – finally stepped in and asserted his position as King.
 He ordered that Concini be assassinated.
 Concini’s wife Leonora Dori Galigai, Marie’s long-time confidante, was accused of bewitching Marie and executed.
 Richelieu was dismissed from his position and exiled to Avignon.
 Queen Marie was also sent into exile at the Château de Blois in the Loire Valley.

 Marie escaped two years later and began a movement to return to the French court.
-Led by her younger son, Gaston, this revolt was quickly squashed by the King.
-However, the King knew that he needed to do something to appease his mother and her supporters.
+Marie’s younger son Gaston led a revolt that Gaston’s brother King Louis XIII quickly squashed.
+However, King Louis XIII knew that he needed to do something to appease his mother and her supporters.
 He brought Richelieu back to the French court to help mediate the situation with Marie.
-This led to the Treaty of Angoulême in August 1619, which formally ended the battles between the supporters of Marie and those of the King.
+This led to the Treaty of Angoulême in August 1619, which formally ended the battles between the supporters of Marie and those of King Louis XIII.
 It also established a reconciliation between Marie and her son.
-By 1621, Marie had once again assumed her position on the Royal Council.
-But by 1630, her political machinations saw her once again banished from court.
+By 1621, Marie again assumed her position on the Royal Council.
+But by 1630, her political machinations caused her to be banished from court again.
 Exiled to Compiègne, she escaped the following year and traveled to Brussels and later to Amsterdam where she received a grand royal welcome.
-After visiting her daughter, Henrietta Maria, in England in 1638, she later traveled to Cologne, Germany.
+After visiting her daughter, Henrietta Maria, in England in 1638, she traveled to Cologne, Germany.

 Queen Marie, painted by Rubens, 1622. source: Wikipedia